Tanzania, United Republic of

 Stevedoring

-Stevedoring activities comprise loading and offloading, trimming, shifting and restoring.
-These activities are provided by the port themselves on a 24-hour basis.
-The stevedoring cost ranges from USD 5.5 to 9.
+Stevedoring activities are provided by the port authority on a 24-hour basis.

 Hinterland Information